mashadab/PKgui/README.md

 2. Run the program (takes a few seconds to boot).:

     a.
-Mac: - If it does not recognize the file, then run the file in terminal for the first time as ``` ./Pbk_Mac```
+Mac: - If it does not recognize the file, then:
             - Change permissions of the file using ```chmod 777 Pbk_Mac```
             - Choose Apple menu > System Preferences, click Security & Privacy, then click General.
-You can grant an exception for a blocked app by clicking the “Open Anyway” button in the General pane.
+You can grant an exception for a blocked app by clicking the “Open Anyway” button in the General pane (takes about 2-10 minutes to appear).

     b.
 Windows: Run as Administrator